 - A-level subjects: Grade B in Biology or Chemistry plus a grade C in another Science subject.

 - Relevant subjects: Subjects that meet the Science requirement for this course: Biology, Human Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Maths.
 Use of Maths, Physics, Psychology, Science in the Environment, Statistics

-- EDEXCEL (BTEC) Diploma: To include six units in Biology or Chemistry.
+- EDEXCEL (BTEC) Diploma: You will need a minimum of five units in Biology or Chemistry.
 You will also need a minimum or five units in another science subject.
 You may be asked to do more based on the size of your units.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

 - Access: 15 Level 3 credits at Distinction in Biology or Chemistry and 15 credits at Merit in another Science subject.